Dates and Times:

 This course is accredited by the Institute of Commercial Management (ICM).
 Attendees will receive an ICM Continuing Professional Development (CPD) certificate on successful completion of the course including attendance, coursework assessments and the final exam.

-William Brown is an Associate at Quigg Golden, a leading procurement and construction law firm with offices in Dublin, London and Belfast.
-He specialises in construction procurement and regularly advises a wide range of public, utility and private sector entities on the intricacies of national and EU procurement legislation.
-William is regularly invited to speak at procurement conferences throughout Ireland.
+William Brown is a Senior Associate at Quigg Golden, a leading procurement and construction law firm with offices in Dublin, London and Belfast.
+William specialises in construction procurement and regularly provides practical legal advice to a wide range of public, utility and private sector entities on the intricacies of national and EU procurement legislation.
+William is regularly invited to speak at procurement conferences throughout Ireland and the UK.
 William is also a lecturer in construction law and dispute resolution at Queen’s University Belfast.